 If you have all the above packed in a single weekend, is there anything else that you could ask for.
-While Sonu Nigam was fun and entertainment, Parasailing was a bit of adventure, Strand book festival was a ritual and Girish Karnad play enacted by Arundhati Nag was a treat.
+While Sonu Nigam was fun and entertainment.
+Parasailing was a bit of adventure.
+Strand book festival was a ritual.
+And Girish Karnad plays enacted by Arundhati Nag was a treat.

-Other than this, wrote an ex-tempore poem while chatting with a friend and read few pages of the book I am reading.
-How would it be if all weekends were so fulfilling, and may be even a few weekdays, how often do we forget that weekdays are also days in our lives?
+Other than this, wrote an extempore poem while chatting with a friend.
+Read few pages of the book I am currently reading.
+How would it be if all weekends were so fulfilling?
+And maybe even a few weekdays, how often do we forget that weekdays are also days in our lives?

-Colorful Umbrella / Prasailing Image source – Shutterstock
+Colorful Umbrella / Parasailing Image source – Shutterstock